Jackson structured programming

-Jackson structured programming (JSP) is a method for structured programming developed by British software consultant Michael A. Jackson and described in his 1975 book Principles of Program Design.
+Jackson structured programming (JSP) is a method for structured programming developed by British software consultant Michael A. Jackson.
+It was described in his 1975 book Principles of Program Design.
 The technique of JSP is to analyze the data structures of the files that a program must read as input and produce as output, and then produce a program design based on those data structures, so that the program control structure handles those data structures in a natural and intuitive way.

 JSP describes structures (of both data and programs) using three basic structures – sequence, iteration, and selection (or alternatives).
 These structures are diagrammed as (in effect) a visual representation of a regular expression.

 Introduction

 Michael A. Jackson originally developed JSP in the 1970s.
 He documented the system in his 1975 book Principles of Program Design.
 In a 2001 conference talk, he provided a retrospective analysis of the original driving forces behind the method, and related it to subsequent software engineering developments.
-Jackson's aim was to make COBOL batch file processing programs easier to modify and maintain, but the method can be used to design programs for any programming language that has structured control constructs— sequence, iteration, and selection ("if/then/else").
+Jackson's aim was to make COBOL batch file processing programs easier to modify and maintain, but the method can be used to design programs for any programming language that has structured control constructs—sequence, iteration, and selection ("if/then/else").

 Jackson Structured Programming was similar to Warnier/Orr structured programming although JSP considered both input and output data structures while the Warnier/Orr method focused almost exclusively on the structure of the output stream.